Exists (film): Plot

 Matt bikes to an area of the woods that has cell phone reception so that he can call for help, but just as he gets through to Bob, he is attacked by the Bigfoot.
 At the cabin, the others move furniture to block the windows and doors.
 They uncover a trapdoor to the cabin's cellar, where Todd finds a shotgun.
 At nightfall, the Bigfoot attacks the cabin and kills Elizabeth before Todd shoots it, causing it to flee.

 The remaining three members of the group decide to hike toward the road.
 That night, they rescue the injured Matt from the creature's den.
 As dawn breaks, the group takes shelter in an abandoned RV.
 Brian receives a call from Bob, who is now at the cabin.
-Todd sets off fireworks hoping to alert Bob to their location, only to have the Bigfoot attack and kill him.
+Todd sets off fireworks hoping to alert Bob to their location, only to have the Bigfoot attack him.
 The creature then pushes the RV over the edge of a hill with Brian, Matt, and Dora still inside.
 When Brian regains consciousness, he finds Matt and Dora dead.
 Brian flees but the creature pursues and drags him off.

 Brian awakens next to his deceased friends.
 Nearby he observes the corpse of a juvenile Bigfoot, and realizes they killed it accidentally with the car.
 The Bigfoot begins to attack him when uncle Bob arrives and shoots it with a rifle.
 As they flee for Bob's truck, the Bigfoot ambushes and kills Bob.
 Brian picks up his uncle's gun and runs as the creature gives chase.
 He turns and points it at the Bigfoot, begging it to stop and begins to apologize.
 The wounded creature stares at Brian, who lowers the rifle.
 Still recording, Brian turns his back to the creature and prepares to be killed but the Bigfoot disappears into the forest.